ma16/rpio/cc/Rpi/Pwm.md

 ### Use-Case-8

-Force a FIFO underrun on channel #2 while data transmission is in progress.
+**Setup**:

-The rate is set to about 12 MHz so the signal can be watched with an inexpensive logic analyzer.
-The data range is set to 2: only two bits per word are transmitted.
-This makes the peripheral read the FIFO six million times per second.
-The process that fills the FIFO cannot keep-up.
+The PWM rate is set to about 23 M/s (500/22) so the signal can still be watched with an inexpensive logic analyzer.
+The word's Range is set to 2: only the two MSB of each word are transmitted.
+This makes the PWM channel read the FIFO at a rate of something above 11 M/s.
+That is also about the maximum rate to write to the FIFO.
+DMA pacing is enabled.

-Four words are enqueued for transmission.
-If you don't see any gap, you may want to increase the number of words.

 ```
-$ ./rpio cm set pwm -f 0 -i 21 -s 6
+$ rpio cm set pwm -f 0 -i 22 -s 6 ;\
-$ ./rpio cm switch pwm on
+  rpio cm switch pwm on ;\
-$ ./rpio pwm range 2 2
+  rpio pwm range 2 2 ;\
+  rpio pwm control usef2=1 mode2=1 pwen2=1 ;\
-$ ./rpio pwm control clear
+  rpio pwm control clear ;\
-$ ./rpio gpio mode 13 0
+  rpio gpio mode 13 0 ;\
+  rpio pwm dmac enable 1 ;\
-$./rpio pwm status
+  rpio pwm status
-DMA-Control: enable=0 panic=7 dreq=7
+DMA-Control: enable=1 panic=7 dreq=7

 berr rerr werr empt full
 ------------------------